 The Murujuga Cultural Landscape bears testimony to the living cultural traditions of Ngarda-Ngarli and the spiritual relationship between people and landscape that is at least 50,000 years old.
-Ngarda-Ngarli knowledge, Lore, Law, and culture are expressed through the landscape and in the rock art assemblage.
+Ngarda-Ngarli knowledge, Lore, Law, and culture are expressed through the landscape and in the petroglyph assemblage.

-The rock art of the Murujuga Cultural Landscape has a central role in the continuing culture of Ngarda-Ngarli through storytelling that connects Country with creation stories.
+The petroglyphs of the Murujuga Cultural Landscape have a central role in the continuing culture of Ngarda-Ngarli through storytelling that connects Country with creation stories.
 New generations learn cultural traditions through the observance of Law, artistic practices like song and dance, as well as the performance of particular actions at places of spiritual power within the landscape.
-Ngarda-Ngarli fulfill cultural obligations to look after the Murujuga Cultural Landscape and there are possible harmful effects if responsibilities are neglected.
+Ngarda-Ngarli fulfill cultural obligations to look after the Murujuga Cultural Landscape.
+Ngarda-Ngarli know there are possible harmful effects if cultural obligations are neglected.